aminchk/Clustering-models/README.md

 Mean Shift Algorithm: This technique consists of transforming a digital image A (sequence of bits) into a second B (shorter sequence of bits) that can restore the same or similar information, using a decompression algorithm.

-Datasets used (found on the internet): "Ruspini.csv", "fromages.txt" and
+Datasets used (found on the internet): "Ruspini.csv" and "fromages.txt"